aberdichevskaia/AutoSerum/README.md

-# AutoSerum — Minimal pipeline for memorization extraction from GPT-2
+# AutoSerum — Minimal pipeline for memorization extraction from LLMs

-AutoSerum is a small, modular project for **discovering memorized text** in autoregressive language models (starting with GPT-2 and GPT-2-XL).
+AutoSerum is a small, modular project for **discovering memorized text** in autoregressive LMs (starting with GPT-2 / GPT-2-XL).
 It includes:

-* A **toy AUX dataset** builder (from public web corpora) and an **n-gram index** for fast white-box substring lookups.
+* An **AUX dataset builder** (from public web corpora) and an **n-gram index** for fast white-box substring checks.
-* A **generation + filtering** script that samples from a model, ranks candidates by a heuristic “membership score”, and (optionally) **verifies** them via the index.
+* A **generation + filtering** step that samples from a model, scores candidates with a heuristic **membership score**, and optionally **verifies** them via the index.
-* A lightweight **RL loop** that learns **prompt suffixes** which increase the odds of extracting memorized continuations.
+* A lightweight **RL loop** that learns **prompt suffixes** to increase the odds of extracting memorized continuations.

-This repo is intentionally student-project scale: you can run end-to-end on a single GPU + a few GB of AUX data, then scale up later if useful.
+The repo is intentionally student-scale: you can run end-to-end on a single GPU plus a few GB of AUX data, then scale up if useful.

 ---